 On whether short paging message should be supported, companies’ proposals views are split, thus,

-[For discussion] Short Paging message forwarding over sidelink is NOT supported in Rel-17.
+[For discussion] RAN2 to decide whether Short Paging message forwarding over sidelink is supported in Rel-17.

 Paging DRX over PC5

 Consideration the Remote UE’s power consumption, there may be some benefit from some limited SL monitoring to save power.
 There is some suggestion that the Remote UE should monitor paging using discontinuous reception (DRX) over PC5 interface as considered in the following proposals: